Here's why your car may have been covered in mysterious red dust this morning

-Saharan Dust UK: Why was my car covered in red dust this morning in Portsmouth and what is Saharan dust?
+Saharan Dust UK: Why was my car covered in red dust this morning in Portsmouth, Gosport, Fareham, Havant, Waterlooville, Southampton and the Isle of Wight and what is Saharan dust?

 IF YOU live in the Portsmouth area, you may have noticed a layer of red dust on your car this morning.